View Source

 }//main

 The last two lines of main relies on additional structures and functions defined inside main.rs.
+Remove them to see just the AST generated.

 The crate is now ready for cargo run.
 You will see that error recovery was effective and results were displayed for lines that parsed correctly.